 Some CNF writers might find it easier to write their essay, then go back and revise with the elements of poetic form and figurative language.
 If you choose to take this route, identify the parts of your draft that don’t seem to be working, then consider changing the form into something other than prose.

-For example, you might write a story, then realize it would greatly benefit the prose if it was written using the poetic device of anaphora (repeated use of a word or phrase at the beginning of a line or paragraph).
+For example, you might write a story, then realize it would greatly benefit the prose if it was written using the poetic device of anaphora (a repetition device using a word or phrase at the beginning of a line or paragraph).
 Chen Li’s lyric essay “Baudelaire Street” does a great job of this, using the anaphora “I would ride past” to explore childhood memory.

 When words don’t work, let the lyrical form intervene.